 Product: Method Agency/ies Schedule 2021-2024 TIP: Coordinate with ODOT Districts 5 and 6, MORPC, transit providers and local agencies on project information for amendments to the TIP.
-Coordinate with ODOT Central Office on CORPO Ongoing TIP update and amendment schedules.
-Collaboration on project delivery and financing options for projects: As needed, work with local jurisdictions to identify project funding mechanisms and coordinate them with the use of federal, state and other locally available resources, including coordination with OPWC's SCIP-/LTIP-funded projects.
-Assist with special funding opportunities such as BUILD and INFRA.
+Coordinate with ODOT Central Office on TIP update and amendment schedules.
+CORPO Ongoing Collaboration on project delivery and financing options for projects: As needed, work with local jurisdictions to identify project funding mechanisms and coordinate them with the use of federal, state and other locally available resources, including coordination with OPWC's SCIP-/LTIP-funded projects.
+Assist with special funding opportunities such as BUILD, CARES, CRRSAA, OTP2, Transit Related funding and INFRA.
 Work with our public and private partners to bring projects that are extremely time-sensitive online as quickly as possible.
 CORPO & Local Agencies Ongoing